Last updated 23rd March, 2025

 To dig up the tarmac, you should hire a pneumatic drill which will cost around £60 to £70 per day.
 This will allow you to get the job done quickly without spending hours using a spade.

-To dispose of the removed tarmac, you will need to hire a skip, which can cost anywhere from £60 to £300, depending on the size you need.
+To dispose of the removed tarmac, you will need a skip, so factor skip hire cost into your budget.
+This can cost anywhere from £60 to £300, depending on the size you need.

 Before hiring a professional driveway specialist, you should check that they have the right qualifications such as an NVQ in hard landscaping or roadbuilding.
 You should also enquire about their experience and ask for evidence of previous work.